awsdocs/amazon-aurora-user-guide/doc_source/aurora-mysql-parallel-query.md

  Aurora MySQL parallel query is an optimization that parallelizes some of the I/O and computation involved in processing data\-intensive queries\.
 The work that is parallelized includes retrieving rows from storage, extracting column values, and determining which rows match the conditions in the `WHERE` clause and join clauses\.
 This data\-intensive work is delegated \(in database optimization terms, *pushed down*\) to multiple nodes in the Aurora distributed storage layer\.
 Without parallel query, each query brings all the scanned data to a single node within the Aurora MySQL cluster \(the head node\) and performs all the query processing there\.

 **Tip**
-The PostgreSQL database engine also has a feature that's also called "parallel query\."
+The PostgreSQL database engine also has a feature called "parallel query\."
 That feature is unrelated to Aurora parallel query\.

  When the parallel query feature is turned on, the Aurora MySQL engine automatically determines when queries can benefit, without requiring SQL changes such as hints or table attributes\.
 In the following sections, you can find an explanation of when parallel query is applied to a query\.
 You can also find how to make sure that parallel query is applied where it provides the most benefit\.